-The following table summarizes our expected cash outflows resulting from financial contracts and commitments at January 1, 2023:
+The following table summarizes our expected cash outflows resulting from financial contracts and commitments at December 31, 2023:

-Contractual obligations (in millions): 2023 2024 2025 2026 2027 2026 Total Debt obligations \$300.1 \$601.0 \$ 0.3 \$820.3 \$ 0.3 \$2,225.1 \$ 3,947.1 Interest expense (a) 99.2 93.9 86.0 67.3 56.9 129.2 532.5 Operating lease obligations (b) 35.3 29.5 25.9 20.8 16.9 48.4 176.8 Purchase obligations (c) 309.0 13.9 3.6 1.9 0.1 0.4 328.9 Total \$743.6 \$738.3 \$115.8 \$910.3 \$ 74.2 \$2,403.1 \$ 4,985.3
+Contractual obligations (in millions): 2024 2025 2026 2027 2028 After 2029 Total Debt obligations \$ 600.1 \$ 0.2 \$ 450.2 \$ 0.2 \$ 700.1 \$1,515.2 \$3,266.0 Interest expense (a) 73.1 65.1 59.7 57.9 44.8 105.2 405.8 Operating lease obligations (b) 36.4 33.2 27.3 22.3 15.9 39.4 174.5 Purchase obligations (c) 269.5 28.9 2.2 0.8 0.8 1.8 304.0 Total \$ 979.1 \$ 127.4 \$ 539.4 \$ 81.2 \$ 761.6 \$1,661.6 \$4,150.3

-- (a) Interest expense related to the credit facility, including facility fees, is assumed to accrue at the rates in effect at year-end 2022 and is assumed to be paid at the end of each quarter with the final payment in March 2026 when the credit facility expires. - (b) Includes imputed interest and the short-term portion of lease obligations. - (c) Purchase obligations generally include contractual obligations for the purchase of goods and services and capital commitments that are enforceable and legally binding on us and that specifies all significant terms, including: fixed or minimum quantities to be purchased; fixed, minimum, or variable price provisions; and the approximate timing of the transaction.
+(a) Interest expense related to the credit facility, including facility fees, is assumed to accrue at the rates in effect at year-end 2023 and is assumed to be paid at the end of each quarter with the final payment in March 2026 when the credit facility expires.

+(b) Includes imputed interest and the short-term portion of lease obligations.

+(c) Purchase obligations generally include contractual obligations for the purchase of goods and services and capital commitments that are enforceable and legally binding on us and that specifies all significant terms, including: fixed or minimum quantities to be purchased; fixed, minimum, or variable price provisions; and the approximate timing of the transaction.

-Unrecognized tax benefits of \$162.8 million and accrued interest and penalties on these tax matters of \$45.6 million are not included in the table above.
-The remaining unrecognized tax benefits and accrued interest and penalties are not included in the table above because \$32.1 million is offset by deferred tax assets, and the remainder cannot be reasonably estimated to be settled in cash due to a lack of prior settlement history and offsetting credits.
+Unrecognized tax benefits of \$96.5 million and accrued interest and penalties on these tax matters of \$36.9 million are not included in the table above.
+The remaining unrecognized tax benefits and accrued interest and penalties are not included in the table above because \$28.9 million is offset by deferred tax assets, and the remainder cannot be reasonably estimated to be settled in cash due to a lack of prior settlement history and offsetting credits.

-At January 1, 2023, we were not required, and accordingly are not planning, to make any cash contributions to the domestic qualified pension plans for 2023.
-Our minimum funding requirements after 2022 as set forth by the Employee Retirement Income Security Act, are dependent on several factors as discussed under "Accounting for Pension Plans" in the Critical Accounting Policies and Estimates section of this Management's Discussion and Analysis of Financial Condition and Results of Operation.
-Estimates beyond 2023 have not been provided due to the significant uncertainty of these amounts, which are subject to change until the Company's pension assumptions can be updated at the appropriate times.
-In addition, certain pension contributions are eligible for future recovery through the pricing of products and services to the U.S. government under certain government contracts, therefore, future cash contributions are not necessarily indicative of the impact these contributions may have on our liquidity.
+At December 31, 2023, we were not required, and accordingly are not planning, to make any cash contributions to the domestic qualified pension plans for 2024.
+Our minimum funding requirements after 2023 as set forth by the Employee Retirement Income Security Act, are dependent on several factors.
+Estimates beyond 2024 have not been provided due to the significant uncertainty of these amounts, which are subject to change until the Company's pension assumptions can be updated at the appropriate times.
+In addition, certain pension contributions are eligible for future recovery through the pricing of products and services to the U.S. Government under certain government contracts, therefore, future cash contributions are not necessarily indicative of the impact these contributions may have on our liquidity.
 We also have payments due under our other postretirement benefit plans.
 These plans are not required to be funded in advance but are pay as you go.
 See further discussion in Note 10.
-Teledyne monitors and manages its defined benefit pension plans obligation and may take additional actions to manage risk in the future.
+We monitor and manage our defined benefit pension plans obligation and may take additional actions to manage risk in the future.